nomideusz/tours/POCKETBASE_CONFIG.md

 - Check that `tours` collection has public View access
 - Verify the tour is properly linked to the QR code

+### "No Available Time Slots" Message
+- Check that time slots exist for the tour
+- Verify time slots have `status = "available"`
+- Check that `availableSpots > 0`
+- Ensure time slot dates are in the future

 ### Booking Creation Fails
 - Check that `bookings` collection has public Create access
 - Verify `time_slots` has public View access
+- Check that the selected time slot exists in the database (not a demo slot)
-- Check that the time slot has available spots
+- Ensure the time slot has available spots

 ### Payment Webhook Fails
 - Check that `bookings` and `payments` collections have public Update access